 - Remove your chilled shortening and margarine chunks from the freezer.
 Use your hands to break up the chunks and disperse evenly into the bowl of your stand mixer.

-Turn mixer on to medium until shortening and margarine are broken down and a dough begins to form.
+Turn mixer on to low then work your way up to medium-low.
+Mix until shortening and margarine are broken down.
+Stop mixing as soon as a dough ball begins to form.
+Do not mix past this point.

 - Add your prepared liquids to the mixer and turn on one more time on medium-low until the dough begins to form into a ball.
+Do not overmix.
 Use your hands to scrape any bits of dough off the bottom and side of the bowl and form into a ball.
-It will be slightly wet, that’s ok at this point.
+It will be slightly moist, that’s ok at this point.

 - Wrap the dough in plastic wrap and place in the fridge for at least 10 minutes.

 - Once the dough is chilled it's time to roll it out.
 Place the chilled dough between two pieces of parchment paper.
-You can also use two pieces of plastic wrap or one piece of parchment paper on the bottom and one piece of plastic wrap on the top.
+You can also use two pieces of plastic wrap.

 - Flipping it into the pie pan is very easy since you already have your pie crust on parchment paper or plastic wrap.